Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/DEVLOG-Jonathan.md

 This document must be updated daily every time you finish a work session.

+I can assert that Jonathan did his part.

 ## Jonathan Lau

 ### 2025-05-15 - Starting out the stego